-5.3.1 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with subsection b.
+5.3.1 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.2.

-5.3.2 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with subsection a.
+5.3.2 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.1.

 5.4 Elections will be decided by written majority vote of the Members in accordance with the following: